hozza/Personal-Finance-Net-Worth-Tracker/README.md

 ## What is it?

-A spreadsheet (Google Sheets/Excel) advanced spreadsheet/app for personal finance management, net worth tracking, Money management, financial goals and FIRE (Financial Independence Retire Early).
+A simple to use spreadsheet (Google Sheets/Excel) advanced spreadsheet/app for personal finance management, net worth tracking, money management, financial goals and FIRE (Financial Independence Retire Early).

 ## Why is it?